Bangkit-Capstone-C242-PS028/CC-ADMIN-WEB/README.md

 ```

 This command will:

 1. Build your container image
 2. Push it to Google Container Registry
 3. Deploy it to Cloud Run

-### Environment Variables in Cloud Run

-After deployment, set your environment variables in Cloud Run:

-1. Go to Google Cloud Console
-2. Navigate to Cloud Run
-3. Select your service
-4. Click "Edit & Deploy New Revision"
-5. Add your environment variables under "Variables & Secrets"

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).